Fen0l/VENV-Manager/README.md

 Virtualenv manager

-run ./venv.sh -p python version -e venv name
+run ./env.sh -p python version -e venv name

-`./venv.sh -p 3 -e flask_app`
+`./env.sh -p 3 -e flask_app` Or  `./env.sh -p 2.7`

-`./venv.sh -p 2.7`
+And after that, run

+`. ./venv.sh` to active the virtual environment

+Or
+`deactivate ` to unset the venv